dovecot/documentation/source/configuration_manual/acl.rst

 .. versionadded:: v2.2.11

-Global ACL file path is specified as a parameter to vfile backend in ``acl`` setting (``/etc/dovecot/dovecot-acl`` in the above example).
+Global ACL file path is specified as a parameter to vfile backend in :dovecot_plugin:ref:`acl <acl>` setting (``/etc/dovecot/dovecot-acl`` in the above example).
 The file contains otherwise the same data as regular per-mailbox ``dovecot-acl`` files, except each line is prefixed by the mailbox name pattern.
 The pattern may contain